nikunjpatel19/tictactoe-backend/README.md

 ## 🔐 Security Note

-* No authentication is implemented — this is intended as a learning/demo project.
+* No authentication is implemented yet — it is intended in future updates.
-* For production, add player authentication (tokens, sessions) to prevent misuse.

 ---